inirajan/Project/README.md

 ## req.params

--this is for specific resource identification,see a single user by id
+- this is for specific resource identification,see a single user by id

 - `req.params` is an object in Express.js that contains route parameters.
 - Route parameters are named URL segments that are used to capture values specified at their position in the